 A: Yes, absolutely.
 You may disable Alexa control all together by navigating to the Smart Home page within your Alexa account.
 Next to the Avi-on Smart Home skill will be an option to “disable” the skill.
 You can also “forget” specific Avi-on devices that have already been discovered.
-To do so, from the same Smart Home page within the Alexa app, there is a section that lists all of your discovered devices.
+To do so, navigate to the same Smart Home page within the Alexa app, and you will find a section that lists all of your discovered devices.
 Simply select the “forget” option next to the specific device that you wish to un-pair.
 This can be done with groups and scenes as well.

 Q: Why doesn’t the blue light on my Alexa device turn on when I speak to Alexa?